apache/kylin/website/_docs/tutorial/cube_migration.md

 | realExecute         | `true` or `false`: If false, just print the operations to take (dry-run mode); if true, do the real migration.               |
 | migrateSegmentOrNot | (Optional) `true` or `false`: whether copy segment info to the target environment.
 Default true.   |

-## Migrate across two Hadoop clusters
+## II.
+Migrate across two Hadoop clusters

+**Note**:

-**Note**: Currently it just supports to use 'CubeMigrationCrossClusterCLI.java' CLI to migrate cube across two Hadoop clusters.
+- Currently it only supports to use 'CubeMigrationCrossClusterCLI.java' CLI to migrate cube across two Hadoop clusters.
+- Support to migrate cube data (segments data on HBase) from QA env to PROD env.

-### Pre-requisitions to use cube migration
+### 1. Pre-requisitions to use cube migration
-1. The cube status must be **ready** before migration which you have built the segment and confirmed the performance.
+1. The cube status must be **READY** before migration which you have built the segment and confirmed the performance.
 2. The target project name of PROD env must be the same as the one on QA env.

-### How to use 'CubeMigrationCrossClusterCLI.java' CLI to migrate cube
+### 2. How to use 'CubeMigrationCrossClusterCLI.java' CLI to migrate cube

 {% highlight Groff markup %}
 ./bin/kylin.sh org.apache.kylin.tool.migration.CubeMigrationCrossClusterCLI <kylinUriSrc> <kylinUriDst> <updateMappingPath> <cube> <hybrid> <project> <all> <dstHiveCheck> <overwrite> <schemaOnly> <execute> <coprocessorPath> <codeOfFSHAEnabled> <distCpJobQueue> <distCpJobMemory> <nThread>